-Seniors in the Communication Department created an interactive website designed to inform elementary school teachers about domestic violence and provide ways to help students living with domestic violence.
+Seniors in the Communication Department created an interactive website designed to inform elementary school teachers about domestic violence.

 The website shows teachers warning signs in student behavior, ways to approach children about the topic, steps teachers can take in the classroom to help their students, and services available to children.

-It also discusses ways that school districts can develop a safety plan for students involved in domestic violence situations.
+It also discusses ways that school districts can develop a safety plan for students involved in situations of domestic violence.

-Cabrini students, faculty, and President Marie A. George traveled to Guatemala in February 2009 to observe and document extraordinary partnerships, laying the groundwork for future international study trips for students in the Justice Matters curriculum.
+Cabrini students, faculty, and President Marie A. George traveled to Guatemala in February 2009 to observe and document extraordinary partnerships.

 The 2009 convergence project is called Breaking the Chains: Linking to End Poverty.